 In London, Billy left the ship, stayed at the Sailors' Home Boarding House, and purchased sailor clothes and oilskins.
 While there, Billy saw many injustices but also how women were agitating for social change.
 To earn money to return to New York, Billy signed on to the Eskdale which was sailing to Genoa, Italy.

 On the trip, Billy was bullied by another sailor.
 She tried to avoid the man as much as possible but eventually Billy decided to fight back.
 The result was her identity as a woman was discovered by the captain's wife.
 Margaret admitted to the captain and his wife that she was Maggie Armstrong but that when she wore "pantaloons" she called herself Billy.
+Maggie's sailor chest, clothes and oilskins that she'd purchased were confiscated and she was forced to dress in women's clothing.

 In Aberdeen, Scotland, Maggie was reprimanded by the judge who ordered her to return to New York in the steerage class on the S.S.
 Victoria.
 She was told if she returned she would be jailed.
 On the Victoria, Margaret met Ralph Keeler, a reporter for the New York Tribune.
-Margaret told Keeler about her life growing up on her family's farm in New Jersey, how she began wearing her brother's clothing when she was nine-years-old, her mother's Quaker activism for social reform, her brother Jame's death during the Civil War and how his death led to their mother's early death as well.
+Margaret told Keeler about her life growing up on her family's farm in New Jersey, how she began wearing her brother's clothing when she was nine-years-old, her mother's Quaker activism for social reform, her brother Jamie's death during the Civil War and how his death led to their mother's early death as well.

 Keeler and Margaret disembarked at Castle Gardens: he told her to seek support at Harry Hill's Concert Saloon.
 There Margaret dressed and lived as Bill.
 But she missed the sea, so she returned, working on the S.S.
 Atlantic, a passenger liner owned by the White Star Line.
 It would be Margaret/Bill's last journey at sea.